ajaxjiang96/CSC309-review/README.md

 ### Anonymous functions:
 -	no function name to display in stack trees
--	can’t refer to itself for recursion or unbinding and event handler
+-	can't refer to itself for recursion or unbinding and event handler

 ### Closure:
 -	`return`